speechbrain/benchmarks/benchmarks/MOABB/README.md

 - The outcomes of individual optimization steps are stored within the subfolders `step1` and `step2`.
 When the `--store_all True` flag is employed, all hyperparameter trials are saved within the `exp` folder, each contained in subfolders with random names.
 - To circumvent the generation of excessive files and folders within the `exp` directory, which can be an issue on certain HPC clusters due to file quantity restrictions, consider activating the `--compress_exp True` option.
 - The "best" subfolder contains performance metrics on test sets using the best hyperparameters.
 Refer to `aggregated_performance.txt` for averaged results across multiple runs.

-#### **Model Comparison**

-Our protocol ensures a model comparison that is as fair as possible.
-All reported results reported below are achieved with the same hyperparameter tuning methodology, enabling fair assessments across diverse models.

-For further details on arguments and customization options, consult `./run_hparam_optimization.sh`.

-#### **Additional Notes:**

-- The quantities of subjects (`--nsbj`, `--nsbj_hpsearch`) and of sessions (`--nsess`, `--nsess_hpsearch`) are dataset-dependent.
-Please consult the [table above](#dataset-table) for this information.
- When conducting a hyperparameter optimization experiment using an alternative dataset or model, kindly adjust both the hparam file and the subject/session counts accordingly.

-- If you intend to perform multiple repetitions of the same hparam optimization, it is necessary to modify the `--exp_name`.

-- This script is designed for a Linux-based system.
-In this context, we provide a bash script instead of a Python script due to its natural ability of orchestrating diverse training loops across various subjects and sessions.

 ## [Incorporating Your Model](#incorporating-your-model)